- Still Standing

 “Then I will never see her again, and I miss her.”
 I realize then my son is talking about his birth mom.

-“Yes,” my son answers, still concentrating on the toy in front of him.
+“Yes,” my son answers, still concentrating on the toy before him.

 Aaron continues, “Look at Felix.
-You are at a point that you have choices to make in your life.
+You are at a point where you have choices to make in your life.
 You’ve been given a lot.
 You have a family who loves you.
-You have parents here who care about you and are taking great care of you.
+You have parents here who care about you and take great care of you.
 Don’t throw away the opportunities you’ve been given.
 Every test you face in your life will make you bitter or better.
 Use it to make you better.”

 Still Standing